 There are four categories of buyers in the sales funnel:

-iii) Lookie-loos– They need to be removed out as quickly as possible.
+c) Lookie-loos– They need to be removed as quickly as possible.

 There are three focus points on which the foundation of rapport is built–that he cares about me, he understands me, and he feels my pain.
 It comes to those who hold massive charisma.